-ChaosSearch offers strong security controls with built-in interfaces and APIs to manage users and to define their roles (access) to features and information.
-ChaosSearch also supports connectors and single sign on (SSO) integrations with an identity provider (IdP) such as Auth0, Okta, Google, and others to authenticate and authorize user access to the interface, features, and customer data.
+ChaosSearch offers strong security controls with built-in interfaces and APIs to manage subaccounts and to define their roles (access) to features and information.
+ChaosSearch also supports single sign on (SSO) integrations with identity providers (IdPs) such as Auth0, Okta, Google, and others to authenticate and authorize user access to the interface, features, and customer data.
 The following topics describe the authentication and authorization methods in ChaosSearch.

-Subaccount users must specify their email, password, and also the Account ID of the tenant to which they are connecting and then click Sign In to authenticate.
-A subaccount can be associated with one or more tenants, so the tenant ID must be supplied as part of the login.
+Subaccount users must specify their configured email and password, and also the Account ID of the parent user (that is, the external ID for the ChaosSearch user deployment as defined on the Credentials page).
+A subaccount could be associated with one or more primary users, so the primary ID must be supplied as part of the login.